 Farxiga Use in Pregnant Women

 Farxiga has not been tested adequately in pregnant women.
 In animal studies, researchers found Farxiga affects kidney development in fetuses.
-Birth defects occurred at doses 1,441 times the maximum clinical dose in rats.
+Birth defects in rats occurred at doses 1,441 times the maximum clinical dose.
 These included malformations of ribs, vertebra, skeletons and blood vessels.
 Studies also showed Farxiga is excreted in rat milk and juvenile rats exposed to the drug risked problems with kidney development.

 “Since human kidney maturation occurs in utero and during the first 2 years of life when lactational exposure may occur, there may be risk to the developing human kidney,” according to safety information.
-Nursing mothers should decide whether to discontinue use of Farxiga.
+Nursing mothers should ask their doctor whether to discontinue use of Farxiga.

 Scientists evaluated Farxiga’s safety and efficacy in 16 clinical trials with about 9,400 people with Type 2 diabetes.
-Trials showed an improvement in HbA1C — an indication of blood-sugar control.
+Trials showed an improvement in hemoglobin A1c (HbA1c) — an indication of blood sugar control.
 But the FDA flagged some outcomes that might pose potential risks to patients and require more data.
-After the agency approved the drug, it ordered AstraZeneca to conduct postmarket studies to determine more safety points and efficacy outcomes.
+After the agency approved the drug, it ordered AstraZeneca to conduct post-marketing studies to determine more safety points and efficacy outcomes.